 The company joins the European Mobility Week with an exhibition that displays the advantages of UrVAMM technology, after the success of the pilot tests in Oslo, Madrid, Valencia and Gijón.

 The UrVAMM system develops a novel way for environmental monitoring in cities.
-It is installed on board of buses, waste-collection vehicles or other vehicles for local services with two main purposes: the moving monitoring of air quality and the control of emissions by means of efficient driving with their own technology.
+It is installed on board of buses, waste-collection vehicles or other vehicles for local services with the aim of real time monitoring of air quality.
+This equipment can be connected, in addition, with efficient driving systems and to the vehicle’s central unit to obtain more information through the use of the own technology.

 This technology, whose pilot tests have been carried out in local buses in Oslo (Norway), Madrid, Valencia and Gijón (Spain), gives the Local Councils more information about air quality, providing them with a “map” with the daily routes of each vehicle and complementing the data from the reference stations in permanent sites of the city.

-The sensors that ENVIRA Sostenible has integrated in the UrVAMM system, whose market launch is almost ready, measure concentrations of carbon monoxide, nitrogen dioxide, nitrogen monoxide, ozone and particles, as well as temperature and humidity.
+The sensors that ENVIRA IoT has integrated with the UrVAMM system, whose market launch is almost ready, measure concentrations of carbon monoxide, nitrogen dioxide, nitrogen monoxide, ozone and particles, as well as temperature and humidity.
 The device will also measure air quality inside the vehicle with data about carbon dioxide (CO2), volatile organic compounds, particles, temperature and humidity.

-As a company part of the European Mobility Week, ENVIRA Sostenible has prepared an exhibition at its site (Parque Tecnológico de Asturias, Llanera) where all (previously registered) people interested can see the working of this pioneer system that will contribute to improve the control of air quality in our cities.
+As a company part of the European Mobility Week, ENVIRA IoT has prepared an exhibition at its site (Parque Tecnológico de Asturias, Llanera) where all (previously registered) people interested can see the working of this pioneering system that will contribute to improving the control of air quality in our cities.